 Personality-wise, Keith and David are easygoing, but they’re both experienced entrepreneurs so their standards are incredibly high.
 The emails you’ll be drafting are complex so it’s important that your natural personality is very detail-oriented.
 The stakes are high and an email to an investor in which you get a detail wrong can impact a fundraise.
 Similarly, calendaring is often complicated, dealing with multiple time zones and different calendars and you’ll be expected to get the details right every time.
 You need to be the kind of person who never forgets to mention the time zone when proposing a time for a meeting and never forgets the zoom link.
 In addition, you’ll need to be a strong writer, skilled at crafting tricky communication with a high degree of social finesse.
 Keith and David are looking for an assistant who will hit the ground running, in all of these areas.

 The last third of this job is helping with miscellaneous projects related to the product we’re building.
 This is where it’s really helpful if you have experience with elementary-aged children and their parents.
-These projects will vary every week.
+Most weeks, you will coordinate with parents so Keith, David, and others can meet with parents and kids on Zoom.
+Other projects will vary every week.
 One week you may double-check the work of a new moderator we hired by reviewing a couple hundred YouTube videos to ensure they’re appropriate for kids.
-Another week you might do a series of customer interviews with parents, asking them a set of standardized questions and summarizing any patterns you observed.
+Another week you might help vet contractors we’re considering hiring by evaluating their proposals.

 If everything above excites you, we’d love to have you apply.
 A few things we’re going to look for as we review applications are: